Peninsula & Bayside Spa Repairs

 This is generally for like-for-like repair, replacement or maintenance of fixed low-voltage equipment.

-Class B2 does not include general fault finding.
+Class B2 does not include general electrical fault finding.

 Class B2 may be suitable for some limited replacement tasks where: